icon Disengaged Employees: Signs of Disengagement & How to Re-engage | HRDQ

 Lack of Communication

 Another way to spot disengagement is to consider what kind of relationship the employee in question has with their supervisor or manager.
 Does the employee seem comfortable talking to their superior?
 Do they reach out to their superior on their own accord, and how often?
-Those who are not engaged or actively disengaged may not feel compelled enough by their work to bother reaching out to their superiors or talk through problems.
+Those who are not engaged or actively disengaged may not feel compelled enough by their work to bother reaching out to their superiors or talking through problems.

 Complaints